a person typing on a laptop computer

 Prevention Tips For Ticks

 There are several ways to limit your exposure to ticks.
-There are also many methods that deter ticks from properties.
+Many methods deter ticks from properties.
 Here are eight effective tips you should try:

-• Tuck pant legs into your socks before venturing into nature.
+• Tuck your pant legs into your socks before venturing into nature.

 • Apply insect repellent, especially on feet and legs.